 Resources for Research on Crisis Informatics Topics

 This resource consists of Twitter data collected during 19 natural and human-induced disasters.
-Each dataset contains tweet-ids and human-labeled tweets of the event.
-Moreover, it contains a dictionary of out-of-vocabulary(OOV) words, a word2vec model, and a tweets downloader tool.
-Please cite the following paper, if you use any of these resources in your research.
+Each dataset contains tweet-ids and human-labeled tweets from the event.
+In addition, it includes a dictionary of out-of-vocabulary (OOV) words, a word2vec model, and a tweet downloader tool.
+Please cite the following paper if you use any of these resources in your research.

 Muhammad Imran, Prasenjit Mitra, and Carlos Castillo: Twitter as a Lifeline: Human-annotated Twitter Corpora for NLP of Crisis-related Messages.
 In Proceedings of the 10th Language Resources and Evaluation Conference (LREC), pp. 1638-1643.
 May 2016, Portorož, Slovenia.
 [Bibtex]